Emergency Preparedness and Response

 Pillar 1 Highlights

-- Action Team on Multiplex In Vitro Diagnostic Tests: This Action Team will identify and help resolve potential scientific, legal, regulatory, and policy gaps that may be inhibiting the development of multiplex in vitro diagnostic tests.
+- Action Team on Multiplex In Vitro Diagnostic Tests identifies and helps resolve potential scientific, legal, regulatory, and policy gaps that may be inhibiting the development of multiplex in vitro diagnostic tests.
 Such diagnostics could be used to test for multiple pathogens simultaneously, providing invaluable information when responding to a public health emergency.

-- Action Team on Acute Radiation Syndrome: Acute radiation syndrome raises a variety of issues that might result from a potentially lethal exposure to radiation as would be expected to occur after a radiological or nuclear event.
+- Action Team on Acute Radiation Syndrome (radiation sickness) raises a variety of issues that might result from a potentially lethal exposure to radiation as would be expected to occur after a radiological or nuclear event.
 This Action Team is supporting the development and approval/licensure of candidate MCMs to treat acute radiation syndrome.

-- Radiological/Nuclear Event Dosimetry Action Team: This Action Team will be working to address issues associated with developing radiation diagnostics for biodosimetry, which are a high-priority for an effective response to a radiological or nuclear event.
+- Radiological/Nuclear Event Dosimetry Action Team addresses issues associated with developing radiation diagnostics for biodosimetry, which are a high-priority for an effective response to a radiological or nuclear event.

-- Warfighter/Trauma Action Team: This Action Team will focus primarily on the needs of the warfighter and the variety of products that may be needed to support their efforts.
+- Warfighter Action Team focuses primarily on the needs of the warfighter and the variety of products that may be needed to support their efforts.

-- Action Team on Pediatrics and Pregnancy: This Action Team will tackle issues associated with effective use of stockpiled MCMs and the identification of specific needs, opportunities, or challenges related to development of or availability of MCMs for these at-risk populations.
+- Action Team on Pediatrics and Pregnancy tackles issues associated with effective use of stockpiled MCMs and the identification of specific needs, opportunities, or challenges related to development of or availability of MCMs for these at-risk populations.

 Collaboration is Key